ISO 27001 Clause 4.2 Understanding The Needs And Expectations of Interested Parties

 ISO 27001 Toolkit

-What are ISO27001 Interested Parties?
+What are ISO 27001 Interested Parties?

-Interested parties in the context of ISO27001 are people that could have a requirement of the information security management system (ISMS).
 Think of them as stakeholders that want something specific from the information security management system (ISMS) and it’s intended outcomes.

 How to Identify Interested Parties